skojaku/qstest/README.txt

   examples/ - example codes:

-    examples/example1.py - Usage of qstest with a built-in quality function, community-size function, and community detection algorithm
+    examples/example1.py - Usage of qstest with a built-in quality function, community-size function and community detection algorithm

     examples/example2.py - Usage of qstest with a user-defined quality function